 [FAQS about How many watts of solar panels are needed for a 120A battery ]

-[FAQS about How many watts of inverter are needed for home use ]
+[FAQS about How many watts of solar power can Japan generate ]

 To determine how many solar panels you need for your home, you’ll first need to know how much energy you use per year.
 You’ll also need to know the type and wattage of the solar panels. .